 There is a small charge for certain vaccinations.

 Student Health Services will not provide you with a written excuse from classes.
 It’s your responsibility to arrange an excuse with your instructor.

 DSU’s Student Health Services Center is now offering free rapid COVID-19 tests to DSU students, faculty, and staff.
-Testing is available 8-10 a.m. every weekday, and you can make an appointment by calling 701-483-2304.
+Testing is available 8-10 a.m. every weekday, and you can make an appointment contact our office.
 You’ll get the test results the same day.